genesys/bold360-mobile-docs-android/docs/chat-configuration/tracking-events/forms.md

 > _Configured `Language` has preference over `Department`.
 If the configured department doesn't support the configured language, the user will be directed to a different department which supports his language (If no such available, will be directed to a department which is not dedicated to a specific language)_
 {: .overview}

+Setting a departmentId on the extraData will designate the chat to this department, if available.
+If a prechat form is enabled for that chat, the requested department will be set as `default value` on the departmets selection field.

 ---